-To compare the global morphology of the moraine between these 2 dates, generated orthophotos were superimposed in a GIS to map the bedstreams of the river (e.g. before and after the rain event).
-Comparing the 2 channels, we observe that a single short event changed the morphology of the river channel through processes that:
+To compare the global morphology of the moraine between these two dates, generated orthophotographs were superimposed in a GIS to map the bedstreams of the river (e.g. before and after the rain event).
+Comparing the two channels, we observe that a single short event changed the morphology of the river channel through processes that: